-Bipartisan bill revises healthier meal standards in schools
+Bipartisan bill revises healthier school meal standards

 Washington — A bipartisan Senate bill released Monday would revise healthier meal standards put into place over the last few years to give schools more flexibility in what they serve the nation’s schoolchildren, easing requirements on whole grains and delaying an upcoming deadline to cut sodium levels on the lunch line.